cookiecutter/cookiecutter-django/docs/2-local-development/developing-locally.rst

 Mail catcher
 ~~~~~~~~~~~~

 During local development it is useful to see the emails your project sends instead of delivering them for real.
-For instance, one of the packages we depend upon, ``django-allauth`` sends verification emails to new users signing up as well as to the existing ones who have not yet verified themselves.
 A mail catcher is a local SMTP server that accepts those emails and shows them in a web interface.
+For instance, one of the packages we depend upon, ``django-allauth``, sends verification emails to new users signing up as well as to the existing ones who have not yet verified themselves.

 Mailpit
 """""""